patriksvensson/blog/input/posts/2020/targeting-arm-for-windows-in-rust.md

 Rust supports cross-compilation, so there's no need to build our ARM64 app on an ARM64 machine, and even if we wanted to, it would prove difficult since essential tools like [Cargo](https://doc.rust-lang.org/cargo/) isn't available for ARM64 on Windows.
-The only prerequisite for cross-compiling is that you need a compiler that can target the platform installed on your machine (in our case Microsoft Visual C++) and all the necessary dependencies required to compile our code.
+The only prerequisite for cross-compiling is a compiler that can target the desired platform and all the necessary dependencies required to compile the code.

 To compile our application for ARM64, we need to install the `aarch64-pc-windows-msvc` target for our Rust compiler toolchain.